Pivotal Greenplum Database (GPDB) all versions

-- First a Exclusive lock is acquired on pg_class, so that there is no modification to the DDL and its dumped.
+- First, an Exclusive lock is acquired on pg_class, so that there is no modification to the DDL and its dumped.

-- Once the DDL backup completes then it acquire lock on all the user tables in Access Share Mode.
+- Once the DDL backup completes then it acquires a lock on all the user tables in Access Share Mode.

 - The lock on pg_class is released.

-- After that backup agents are send to all the segments that are part of the greenplum cluster
+- After that, backup agent is sent to all the segments that are part of the greenplum cluster

-- The backup agents then starts to dump each segment data in parallel
+- The backup agents then start to dump each segment data in parallel

-- Once its complete , the agents exists and the locks on the tables are released.
+- Once it's complete, the agents exist and the locks on the tables are released.